The Cruising Almanac

 Tide tables for 47 standard ports are included – published in a separate booklet.
 The main Almanac contains tidal stream plans: full tidal details for secondary ports are included with the text for the relevant port.

-The cost of postage for the Almanac and Tide tables is £10 for UK shipping, because the weight is 2kg.
-If you are visiting CA House, a CA Section meeting or a boat show, please arrange to pick up a copy there.
+The cost of postage for the Almanac and Tide tables, to UK addresses, is £10.
+If you are visiting CA House, a CA Section meeting or a boat show, you can save the postage cost by arranging to pick up a copy there.
 (International shipping costs will vary).